A citizen journalist in Alabama steps in to serve a news desert

 WATKINS: I decided I didn't know enough about what was going on locally, in local government, so I decided to start going to all the meetings to find out.
 And then people started asking me what was going on.

 YONGE: He's witnessed the loss of local reporters over the years.
 The area's largest paper is now a regional and digital only.
-Two other print weeklies rarely cover Fairhope news.
 So each week, Watkins combs through city and county public notices, choosing which meetings to cover.

 WATKINS: Some of them are quite important.
 You know, the airport authority - they spend millions of dollars a year.
 They get grants from the federal government.
 They get 300,000 a year from the city taxpayers.